-- (8) The Company has determined the indicated investments are non-qualifying assets under Section 55(a) of the Investment Company Act.
-Under the Investment Company Act, the Company may not acquire any non-qualifying assets unless, at the time such acquisition is made, qualifying assets represent at least 70% of the Company's total assets. - (9) Represents a corporate mezzanine loan, which is subordinated to senior secured term loans of the portfolio company/investment fund. - (10) Loan was on non-accrual status as of March 31, 2018. - (11) Under the Investment Company Act, the Company is deemed to be an "affiliated person" of and "control" this investment fund because the Company owns more than 25% of the investment fund's outstanding voting securities and/or has the power to exercise control over management or policies of such investment fund.
-See Note 5, Middle Market Credit Fund, LLC, for more details. - (12) In addition to the interest earned based on the stated interest rate of this loan, which is the amount reflected in this schedule, the Company is entitled to receive additional interest as a result of an agreement among lenders as follows: Dimensional Dental Management, LLC (4.56%), EIP Merger Sub, LLC (Evolve IP) (3.80%), Legacy.com Inc. (4.09%), Payment Alliance International Inc. (2.70%), Prime Risk Partners, Inc. (1.83%), Product Quest Manufacturing, LLC (3.54%), Reliant Pro Rehab, LLC (nil), Surgical Information Systems, LLC (0.91%) and The Hilb Group, LLC (3.37%).
-Pursuant to the agreement among lenders in respect of this loan, this investment represents a first lien/last out loan, which has a secondary priority behind the first lien/first out loan with respect to principal, interest and other payments. - (13) Denotes that all or a portion of the assets are owned by the 2015-1 Issuer and secure the notes issued in connection with a \$400 million term debt securitization completed by the Company on June 26, 2015 (see Note 7, 2015-1 Notes).
+- (12) In addition to the interest earned based on the stated interest rate of this loan, which is the amount reflected in this schedule, the Company is entitled to receive additional interest as a result of an agreement among lenders as follows: Dimensional Dental Management, LLC (4.55%), EIP Merger Sub, LLC (Evolve IP) (3.80%), Legacy.com Inc. (4.06%), Payment Alliance International Inc. (2.70%), Prime Risk Partners, Inc. (1.82%), Product Quest Manufacturing, LLC (3.54%), Reliant Pro Rehab, LLC (nil), Surgical Information Systems, LLC (0.91%) and The Hilb Group, LLC (3.35%).
+Pursuant to the agreement among lenders in respect of this loan, this investment represents a first lien/last out loan, which has a secondary priority behind the first lien/first out loan with respect to principal, interest and other payments. - (13) Denotes that all or a portion of the assets are owned by the 2015-1 Issuer and secure the notes issued in connection with a \$400,000 term debt securitization completed by the Company on June 26, 2015 (see Note 7, 2015-1 Notes).
 Accordingly, such assets are not available to the creditors of the SPV or the Company. - (14) Under the Investment Company Act, the Company is deemed an "affiliated person" of this portfolio company because the Company owns 5% or more of the portfolio company's outstanding voting securities.
+Transactions related to investments in non-controlled affiliates for the six month period ended June 30, 2018 were as follows: